danielv14/imdb-cli/readme.md

 * `npm run test` will run the test suite
 * `npm run test:watch` will run the test suite and watch for changes and re-run on demand.

-### Git hooks

-Husky is used for setting up git hooks for the project.
-Currently two different git hooks are used

-* `"pre-commit"` When commiting checks for typescript errors and linting errors are performed
-* `"pre-push"` When pushing to remote the test suite is run to catch any errors or regression in code.

 ## Road Map
 Below is a list with currently planned features for the CLI
 - [x] Clearer seperation of movies and tv-series when displaying the search result